Probing Vacuum Field Fluctuations and Source Radiation Separately in Space and Time: Electro-Optic Sampling

-where $\theta(\tau)$ is the Heaviside step function.
+where $\mathcal{R}$ is the response function of the field $\hat{E}$ defined in Eq.~\eqref{eq:ResponseFunction}.
 The source field $\hat{E}_{s}$ can propagate to the other laser pulse $\bar{i}$ where it can interact with it via the nonlinear coupling.
-This process thus relies on the exchange of source radiation between the two laser pulses and leads to the following contribution to the EOS signal \cite{Supp}
+This process thus relies on the exchange of source radiation between the two laser pulses and leads to the following contribution to the EOS signal (see Appendix \ref{app:EOS} for details)

 with $P^\prime_\mathrm{s} = \mathrm{Im}[P(\theta_1)P(\theta_2)] $, $P^{\prime\prime}_\mathrm{s} = \mathrm{Im}[P(\theta_1) P^\ast(\theta_2)] $ and we introduced the symmetric (reactive) $ \mathcal{R}^{\prime} (\Greektens{$\rho$},\tau) = [ \mathcal{R}(\Greektens{$\rho$},\tau) + \mathcal{R}(\Greektens{$\rho$},-\tau) ]/2$ and antisymmetric (dissipative) $ \mathcal{R}^{\prime\prime} (\Greektens{$\rho$},\tau) = [ \mathcal{R} (\Greektens{$\rho$},\tau) - \mathcal{R} (\Greektens{$\rho$},-\tau) ]/2$ part of the response function.